Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Actual cost: 955 TWD (Airport prices are just expensive…)

-16:50 Shopping at Duty-Free and Souvenir Shops
+16:50 Duty-Free Shops and Souvenir Stores Shopping

 17:05 Le Labo

-Even more surprising is the price, 50ml — ¥25,700, which is cheaper than the tax-refunded price of ¥28,500 within Japan.
+Even more surprising is the price, 50ml — ¥25,700, which is cheaper than the tax-free price in Japan at ¥28,500.

-17:30 Head to the boarding gate and wait
+17:30 Head to the boarding gate and wait for the flight

-17:50 Boarding, Goodbye Tokyo!
+17:50 Boarding, goodbye Tokyo!

 The aircraft model is BOEING 737–800, the same as on the way here.

-Japan Airlines Free In-Flight WiFi
+Japan Airlines Free In-flight WiFi

-The airplane meal was also excellent, featuring curry pork cutlet rice and Haagen-Dazs dessert.
+The airplane meal was also excellent, featuring curry pork cutlet rice and Häagen-Dazs dessert.

 21:07 Return to Taiwan